neondatabase/website/content/flow/index.md

 - Developers can work with realistic data sets instead of mocked or outdated seed files
 - Every developer has a fully independent environment, free from concurrency issues or conflicts, without needing to spin up a separate instance
-- Once the work is done or if a developer needs to start fresh, they reset their branch to the current state of the main database in a single click or API call

 ## Preview Environment Workflow